zhangxulu1996/Compositional-Inversion/README.md

     --checkpoint="snapshot/compositional_custom_diffusion/cat" \
     --file_names="<cute-cat.bin>"
 ```
-Additionally, if you prefer a Jupyter Notebook interface, you can refer to the "demo.ipynb" file.
+Additionally, if you prefer a Jupyter Notebook interface, you can refer to the [**demo**](demo.ipynb) file.
 This notebook provides a demonstration on generating new images using the semantic inversion and spatial inversion.

 ### Reproduce Results
-To reproduce the results in the paper, please refer to the "reproduce.ipynb" notebook.
+To reproduce the results in the paper, please refer to the [**reproduce**](reproduce.ipynb) notebook.
 It contains the necessary code and instructions.

 ## Results
 The sample results obtained from our proposed method: